 Take care of yourself while coping with family drug or alcohol issues

-It can be easy to forget about your own health when you are concerned about a loved one.
+It can be easy to forget about your own health when you are worried about a loved one.
 The stress of coping can take its toll physically and mentally.
-Take some time to take care of yourself and if you feel like you need some additional support, speak with your doctor or counsellor.
+Take some time to take care of yourself.
+If you feel like you need some extra support, speak with your doctor or a counsellor.

-Services for families and parents coping with family drug or alcohol issues
+Services for families coping with family drug or alcohol issues

 Specialised drug and alcohol services

 There are some specialised drug and alcohol services that provide help to certain groups of people.
-If your situation requires specialist assistance with older or younger people, language or translation services, different cultural backgrounds or homelessness, some of these services might be useful for you.
+If your situation requires specialist assistance with older or younger people, language or translation services, different cultural backgrounds or homelessness, some of the following services might be useful for you.

 Family help for young people